 However, the massive cyber-attack that hit big multi-nationals like TNT and DLA Piper last summer, has reignited the security debate and the fear of security breaches.
 Because if large multinationals with dedicated IT departments can get hacked, so can we - right?
 The question about security understandably pops up every time we present our platform, and we want to take the time to explain how we protect your data.
 For this post we have taken IT professionals’ technical input, and ‘translated’ it into layman’s terms.
 Translation is after all our core business.

-First, let’s brace ourselves for the security statement of our WebTalk platform.
-Promise me not to panic on first sight.
-I in turn promise to help you understand the various technical terms below.
+First, brace yourselves for the security statement of our WebTalk platform.
+Promise me not to panic on first sigh!
+In turn I promise to help you understand the various technical terms below.

 Presence WebTalk is fully encrypted end-to-end with the following specifications:

 - Browser web traffic is encrypted with TSL/SSL: 2048-bit RSA key, using AES-CBC with 256-bit key for encryption and HMAC-SHA1 for authentication.

 - Browser media traffic (WebRTC) is encrypted with SRTP for secure real-time communication.